 How to install Flappy Bird on iPhone (or Android smartphone): Re-install the game from iTunes

-If you've previous downloaded Flappy Bird to iTunes and synced it to your iPhone or iPad - and then deleted it from the iOS device - you can re-install without any problems.
+Does that seem expensive?
+Well, if you've previously downloaded Flappy Bird to iTunes and synced it to your iPhone or iPad - and then deleted it from the iOS device - you can re-install without any problems, and for free.

 But you can't repurchase Flappy Bird on your Mac if you've removed it from iTunes.